 If you live in an urban area, try visiting local health food stores, because they typically are the quickest way to find high-quality local egg sources.
 Farmers markets and food co-ops are another great way to look for good-quality eggs and meet the people producing them too.
 You can ask them how they operate and produce eggs, and inquire if you can tour their farm.

 If you have no choice but to buy eggs at a supermarket or a grocery store, take extra precaution.
-Unfortunately there are loopholes that allow CAFO-raised eggs to be labeled as “free-range” and organic.”
+Unfortunately, there are loopholes that allow CAFO-raised eggs to be labeled as “free-range” and “organic.”
 What you can do is check out the egg report and scorecard from the Cornucopia Institute.
-These findings ranked egg producers according to 28 organic criteria, and assist you in making an informed decision.
+These findings rank egg producers according to 28 organic criteria and assist you in making an informed decision.

 What Is Nori and How Can It Benefit You?

-Nori is a type of seaweed that's often dried in sheets to make Japanese sushi rolls or Korean gimbap.2 It’s one of many sea vegetables available today, with others being dulse, arame (black), wakame (deep green), kombu and spirulina.3 At first, nori is deep purple or red, but turns bright green when toasted.
+Nori is a type of seaweed that's often dried in sheets to make Japanese sushi rolls or Korean gimbap.4 It’s one of many sea vegetables available today, with others being dulse, arame (black), wakame (deep green), kombu and spirulina.5 At first, nori is deep purple or red, but turns bright green when toasted.

 Nori is known to contain small amounts of bioactive vitamin B12.
-In fact, a 2001 British Journal of Nutrition study revealed that nori contains five different types of biologically active vitamin B12 compounds.4 As such, eating nori can be a good way for vegans to increase their vitamin B12 intake.
-Nori also has vitamins A, B1, B2, B3, B9, C, E and K, and minerals such as phosphorus, potassium and zinc.
-Other known health benefits of nori include:5
+In fact, a 2001 British Journal of Nutrition study revealed that nori contains five different types of biologically active vitamin B12 compounds.6 As such, eating nori can be a good way for vegans to increase their vitamin B12 intake.
+Nori also has vitamins A, B1 (thiamine), B2 (riboflavin), B3 (niacin), B9 (folate), C, E and K, and minerals such as phosphorus, potassium, calcium and zinc.7 Other known health benefits of nori include:8

 - Providing good amounts of protein, iron, iodine and dietary fiber